kulu80/Project-7-A-B-testing/README.md

     Number of trials: 23
     Probability: 0.5
     Two-tailed p-value : 0.6776
+Gross Conversion with  p-value = 0.0026 is  statistical Significance Net Conversion with  p-value = 0.6776 is not statistical Significance

 ## Summary
 <em><strong> State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.</strong> </em>
+Since the two evaluation metrics uses the unit of analysis (number of unique cookies to click the course overview page that day), they are highly correlated, hence the Bebferroni mothod is more conservative for such correralted matrics, I didn' use it.
 ## Recommendation
 <em><strong> Make a recommendation and briefly describe your reasoning.</strong> </em>
+As per the above analysis result, the growth conversion have showed a negative change which is practically siginificant.
+This tells us that the questions about number of house commited per week for udacity student would discourage students to continue and register for free trail.
+This could be viewed in two ways one is that the intervention in the experimental group could reduce the number of students who interupt after they started the course which could improve student coach engagment time  and then improves quality of project review.
+On the other hands as fewer students are registering and paying it could hurt udacity fanincially and in having less coaches and then increase project review time.
+Results for net conversion reavel that the result is both statistically and preactically insignificant whcih could mean the udacity is better off with the old version and no need to have an intervention.
+So based on this reasons I wouldn't recommend udacity to launch the experiment.

 ## Follow-Up Experiment
 <em><strong> Give a high-level description of the follow up experiment you would run, what your hypothesis would be, what metrics you would want to measure, what your unit of diversion would be, and your reasoning for these choices.</strong> </em>